|Years||1979 FISA Youth Championships (4+ 8th)

 During that season the GB senior squad was being run by Dan Topolski, a former international oarsman who was perhaps most famous as the architect of Oxford’s boat race success at that time.
 As well as coaching the women in the squad at the time, one of Dan’s great contributions as a squad co-ordinator was seeking out potential international rowers of the future, and he put a lot of effort into encouraging the young Weybridge crew, who consequently did land training and water training sessions throughout that year with the GB women.

 This was ideal preparation for Jo when she joined the senior squad that autumn.
 She was subsequently selected to row in the eight at the Olympic Games in Moscow, where she was the youngest member of the GB rowing team.
 Her WLARC crew-mate Jane got into the coxed four.
 “It was a very exciting time,” Jo remembers.
 “We were just full of ambition.
-It wasn’t actually expected that I would make it; I think people thought the 1984 team was a more realistic goal.
+It wasn’t actually expected that I would make it; I think people thought the 1984 games was a more realistic goal.
 But I got in because selection was done on seat racing and I did quite well in that, largely based on the good technique Bill Stagg had drilled into us, and on being very competitive.”

 Jo continued to row for Great Britain for the next four years, stroking the eight in 1981, rowing in the eight again in 1982 and then in the same coxed four for the 1983 World Championships and the 1984 Olympic Games in Los Angeles.
+She also raced in the invitation women’s coxed fours at Henley Royal Regatta in 1981, which was the first year it included events for women (women’s events were included again in 1982 but then dropped until the women’s sculls were permanently added in 1993).

 One of the major internal challenges that the squad faced during that Olympiad was the lack of coaching continuity, and was one of the very few people who was in the team throughout the 1980-1984 period bounded by the second and third Olympic Games to include women’s rowing, Jo’s insight on this is particularly interesting.
 “On reflection, I think GB women’s rowing lost its way a bit in 1982.
 [Coach] Chris George left and then we had we had Alan Inns, who’d coxed the men, for a while,” she explains.
-“No one particularly wanted to coach the women which is a bit of a shame because we were all quite keen and we’d been on a bit of a high up to 1981.
+“No one particularly wanted to coach the women which was a bit of a shame because we were all quite keen and we’d been on a bit of a high up to 1981.
 And then when the next Olympics are approaching it’s easier to get a coach because they want to an Olympics and they don’t mind who they coach to do that, but I don’t think anyone was much wanted to coach the women in 1982 or 1983.
 But that said, although the men that did coach us seemed to come along with misgivings, once they started they would begin to really love us because we would train so hard and I think we were probably in some ways easier to coach than the men, and we were so eager to have coaching.”

 Full reports of Jo’s years in the openweight GB team can be read here: